 Filipinos who are planning to migrate to Canada should weigh their options carefully.
 Consistently, Canada has been named several times as one of the most livable countries in the world, making it an easy choice for many Filipinos looking for a place in which to settle and set up a second home.

 When it comes to education, health care, environment, economy, commerce and leisure, Canada offers more than other countries that are popular migration choices.

-Many OFWs, or overseas Filipino workers, realize that it’s best for them to stay in Canada with their whole family and spend retirement there.
-Meanwhile, there are others who find it difficult to adjust and return to the Philippines after a few years.
+Many OFWs, or overseas Filipino workers, realize that they should stay in Canada with their whole family and spend retirement there.
+Meanwhile, others find it difficult to adjust and return to the Philippines after a few years.

 Here are some pros and cons when it comes to Canadian living.

 The Canadian advantages

 Primarily, a lot of overseas Filipino workers enjoy bigger salaries abroad because they earn in Canadian dollars.
 This means that they also get to save more and can afford things that they normally wouldn’t be able to in the Philippines.

 There are tax benefits for various individuals.
 Raising children in Canada will also provide you with tax advantages because the government is supportive of families and the welfare of children.
 The age of the child as well as the financial capacity of the parents will be determined to know how much support will be given and how much tax can be deducted.

 Education is also free in Canada; but their public schools are relatively better because teachers, libraries, school facilities, and cafeterias are properly maintained by the government.
 You can guarantee that free education will not compromise the quality and treatment of children.

 Better health care system.